-The course is aimed at those who have successfully completed a Foundation Degree or level five qualification in animal management or a similar related subject and who wish to progress to complete a full BSc Honours degree.
+This course is aimed at those who have successfully completed a Foundation degree or Level 5 qualification in Animal Management or a similar related subject and who wish to progress to complete a full BSc Honours degree.

-Relevant level 5 animal management or related qualification or substantial experience and demonstrable ability to study at level 6 equivalent to 240 credits at level 4 and 5.
+You will require a relevant Level 5 animal management or related qualification or substantial experience and demonstrable ability to study at Level 6 equivalent to 240 credits at level 4 and 5.

 |Study level||Cost||Additional fees|

 |19+||6165.00 *subject to change||It is not possible to confirm fees for future academic years but the maximum increase each year will not exceed the rate of inflation as measured by the Consumer Price Index (CPI).
 The following course-related costs are included in the fees: - Annual £10 printing allowance - Loan of research equipment required for dissertation The following course-related costs are not included in the fees: - Industry PPE - - Steel-toe cap Boots (£40) - Overalls (£30) - Waterproof clothing (£40+) - Optional field trips to £50 Financial support For more information on Student Finance, please go to our HE Finance page.|

 Teaching is primarily face-to-face and includes theoretical lectures, practical demonstrations, seminars, group and individual tutorials and workshops and occasional elements of online learning.
 Seminars enable you to discuss and develop your understanding of topics covered in the lectures in smaller groups.

 In addition, you will have timetabled meetings with your personal tutor.